dee-ba/text-game-donut/readme.txt

-Goal: Make a compelling text based adventure game with multiple branches and endings.
+Goal: Make a compelling text game with multiple branches and endings.

 button.classList.add('btn')
 This adds a class of btn to the button.
 This can be useful for styling purposes.